Dog training on SkypeFrequently Asked Dog Training Questions

 A: It sounds as if your puppy may be experiencing some separation anxiety, most puppies go through this stage, contact us for some advice on things you can do to help

 Q: My dog is generally very well behaved but I can’t let her off the lead, she just runs up to other dogs and I struggle to get her back.
-Would I be better off with classes or 121 training?
+Would 121 training help?

 A: We believe a good recall is one of the most important things you will ever teach your dog.
-We put lots of emphasis on this in class, alongside other basics of training.
 If you would like to focus more on recall we would recommend 121 training.
 The benefit of a 121 recall session is that it can take place in your local park or suitable field.
 This means that your dog gets to learn the behavior in the actual environment they will need it in.
 You will have an experienced, qualified instructor with you as you carry out the training and meet all the distractions and dogs that your dog normally struggles to call away from.

 Q: How do I pay for your dog training services?